 We welcome you to your own martial arts journey.

 The Kung Fu Nam Pai Chuan school in Palmerston North has been open since 1996 under the direction of Sigung.
 Sigung has over 40 years martial arts experience.
 He runs a balanced class where he knows the importance of working hard but also having fun while you train.

 The Palmerston North club has now grown in size and attracts many new students due to word of mouth.
 The school is the epicentre of Nam Pai Chuan in the Asia Pacific region.
 Since Sigung started teaching here we have had 12 schools open nationwide as well as schools open in Australia and Japan.

 I began my martial arts journey at the age of seven when my mum took me to a class in England to help channel my boisterous nature and to develop self-control and confidence.
 Little did I know that over forty five years later I would be writing my martial arts bio for a website in New Zealand.

 We have a precept and tenet in Shaolin Gao Can Mun Nam Pai Chuan which espouses that as individuals we should learn always, lifelong learning if you like.
 I have always felt that this is an important tenet to ensure as individuals we try to get as much out of ourselves as possible.

 In my twenties I did a degree in education from a university in England.
 In My thirties I obtained a Masters honours degree in education from a New Zealand university.
 In my forties I completed a PhD in education from an Australian university.
 These international degrees were undertaken part time whilst being married and raising a family of four children.
-I have spent the last eighteen years working at a university in New Zealand teaching others how to teach.
+I have spent the last twenty years working at a university in New Zealand teaching others how to teach.
 I also proudly hold a fifth degree black belt in Shaolin Gao Can Mun Nam Pai Chuan.

 Some might say I am an expert in both education and martial arts, so what have I learnt?